 A question facing all financial institution is how to address the future of branches.
 The pace of digital transformation and use of digital channels by customers accelerated during the pandemic.
-Explore how branches are evolving whilst maintaining the human touch
+Explores how branches are evolving whilst maintaining the human touch

-What is the role of the Branch Rep – how are we changing and multiskilling?
+What is the role of the Branch Rep – how we are changing and multiskilling?

 How can Building Societies help ensure High Streets do not become ghost towns?